Jisr ash-Shughur: History

 Little remains of the ancient city other than portions of the much-repaired Roman bridge, which is now incorporated into a 15th-century Mamluk construction that still serves as one of the city's two bridges over the river.
 The bridge's V-shaped design was intended to enable it to withstand the force of the river's current.
 Although Jisr ash-Shughūr is mostly of modern construction, a number of old Ottoman-era buildings still survive, including a caravanserai built in the centre of the old town between 1660–75 and later restored in 1826–27.
 The town is referred to in 18th-century European sources as Choug, Shogle or Shoggle (the latter in the Encyclopédie).

 During the Ottoman period, the town was often vulnerable to attack from the Kurdish tribes from the Sahyun district.
 For much of the 18th century, however, the town itself was controlled by the Kurdish agha (title) Muhammad ibn Rustum and his sons, first as kaymakam (deputy governor), then as mütevelli (manager) of the religious foundation of Köprülü Mehmed Pasha in Jisr ash-Shughūr.
 After the end of World War I, Jisr al-Shughur was the site of sustained resistance against the French occupation forces.
 In December 1920, the local rebel leader Ibrahim Hananu together with Kurdish bands from the Sahyun and with support of Kemalist insurgency forces from Turkey managed to seize the town from the French.

 The city has been described as conservative and predominantly Sunni Muslim, with a history of unrest against the government of the ruling Alawite-dominated secular Arab nationalist Baathist party.
 It was the scene of a mass killing by Syrian security forces in 1980 that prefigured the later and more notorious Hama massacre during the nationwide Islamist uprising in Syria.
-On 9 March 1980, against a background of anti-government protests across Syria, inhabitants of Jisr ash-Shughūr marched on the local Bath headquarters and set it on fire.
+On 9 March 1980, against a background of anti-government protests across Syria, inhabitants of Jisr ash-Shughūr marched on the local Baath headquarters and set it on fire.
 The police were unable to restore order and fled.
 Some demonstrators seized weapons and ammunition from a nearby army barracks.
 Later that day, units of the Syrian Arab Army Special Forces were helicoptered in from Aleppo to regain control, which they did after pounding the town with rockets and mortars, destroying homes and shops and killing and wounding dozens of people.
 At least two hundred people were arrested.
 The following day a military tribunal ordered the execution of more than a hundred of the detainees.
 In all, about 150–200 people were said to have been killed in a matter of hours.